nylar357/touchlcd_analyzer/README.md

 ### Changes

 * *Adjusted the text sizes and titles*
-* *Adjusted found access point line to correctly space & show the number of access points with the curve screen*
+* *Adjusted found access point line to correctly space & show the # of APs with curved corners*
 * *Adjusted colors : title, upper banner, and graph colors*